kamon-io/docker-grafana-graphite/README.md

 -------

-This image contains a sensible default configuration of statsd, graphite and carbon-cache.
+This image contains a sensible default configuration of statsd, graphite and grafana.
 Starting this container will, by default, bind the the following host ports:

 - `80`: the grafana web interface